What Are Germicidal Lights?

 Where Are Germicidal Lights Used?

 Germicidal lamps are found throughout the commercial world.
 They are often used to sterilize workspaces and tools that are used in laboratories that specialize in biology, as well as in medical facilities.
 These lamps are much more efficient at removing bacteria, helping to keep sterile environments sterile.
-For residential uses, these lamps are sometimes found in hot tubs and aquariums, where they help to remove harmful bacteria that can accumulate in water.
+For residential uses, these lamps are sometimes found in hot tubs and aquariums, where they help to remove harmful bacteria that can accumulate in the water.
 Geologists also use the lamps to provoke the fluorescent nature of various mineral samples, which helps to identify the mineral.
-In waste water treatments, these lamps are used to kill microorganisms from the water supply before the water is sent back out into the environment.
+In wastewater treatments, these lamps are used to kill microorganisms from the water supply before the water is sent back out into the environment.

 Since UV light can be harmful to humans, some of the more intense germicidal lamps do require safety precautions.
-UV light, over time, can cause inflammation of the cornea of the eye, which can lead to blindness.
-As a result, light from germicidal lamps are shielded to prevent direct viewing and reflections.
+The UV light, over time, can cause inflammation of the cornea of the eye, which can lead to blindness.
+As a result, light from germicidal lamps is shielded to prevent direct viewing and reflections.
 Lamps must pass several tests to be released into business and industrial sectors or to the general public.